tsgrgo/windows-update-disabler/README.md

 2. Download Windows Update Assistant https://www.microsoft.com/software-download/windows10

-3. After updating with the assistant, rerun the disabler script.
+3. After updating, uninstall the assistant

+4. Rerun the disabler script

 What it does
 -----------